-Olivia Guernier, 43, joins the French Fédération des Entreprises de la Beauté (FEBEA) to ...
+Olivia Guernier, 43, joins the French Fédération des Entreprises de la Beauté (FEBEA) to take ...

 News Brief : August 2019